-The University of Nebraska at Kearney is a smoke-free campus.
-No tobacco products may be used in facilities or vehicles of the University of Nebraska at Kearney.
+No tobacco products may be used in facilities or vehicles of the University of Nebraska at Kearney except as specifically delineated below.

-Use of tobacco products on the grounds of any UNK site is allowed as long as such use is not within close proximity (defined as within 10 feet) of any facility entrance or work site.
+· Use of tobacco products on any UNK site is allowed as long as such use is not within close proximity (defined as within 10 feet) of any facility entrance or work site.